How it works

 • Name covens by team and project.

-• Use different provider keys for personal vs team work.
+• Use different provider keys for personal and team work.

 • Keep roles narrowly scoped for better quality.